scala/scala-lang/_posts/2020-02-20-community-build.md

 builds still exist, but they have required only light maintenance for some time now.)

 The 2.13 build currently has **209 repos** and a total of **3.4 million lines** of code.
-(A year ago, on 2.12, we had 185 repos and 3.2 million lines.
-On 2.13, we had only 79 repos.)
+(A year ago the main build was the 2.12 one, with 185 repos and 3.2 million lines.
+2.13 was still catching up, at only 79 repos.)

 It takes about nine hours to run.

 Repos added in the last year include: advxml, akka-http-webgoat, akka-management, akka-streams-tcp-chat, alpakka-kafka, avro4s,